magnuskiro/magnuskiro.github.com/terran/inception.md

 I write to promote tech.
 I write to solve tech problems.
 I write to improve my leadership.
-I write to improve devops, platforms and infrastructure.
+I write to improve DevOps, platforms and infrastructure.